IDEAS Grant Competition

 Foreign Policy Goal Focus: Global Health

-Project Summary: The College of New Jersey’s IDEAS grant will help advance an existing collaboration between the institution and the Pravara Institute of Medical Sciences in India.
-The two partners will develop joint curricula, virtual course components, and international faculty-led field experiences focused on global health, which will equip American and Indian faculty and students with comparative nursing, public health, and kinesiology skills.
+Project Summary: The College of New Jersey’s IDEAS grant will advance an existing collaboration with the Pravara Institute of Medical Sciences in India.
+The two partners will develop joint curricula, virtual course components, and international faculty-led field experiences focused on global health, which will equip U.S. and Indian faculty and students with comparative nursing, public health, and kinesiology skills.
+IDEAS grant funds will support the development of these components and an exploratory faculty trip to India.
 By engaging in research and educational projects with their Indian counterparts, The College of New Jersey’s students and faculty will gain an awareness of the health challenges faced in India and around the world, strengthen their global perspectives, and explore potential solutions to shared global health problems.

 University of California Education Abroad Program